 CPFT's clinical research training day (now taking place online via Zoom) is suitable for anyone who is running - or would like to set up - a clinical study.
 It's an excellent opportunity to learn more about the start-up process and ongoing support on offer, and will introduce you to all the key contacts to help deliver research.
 Suitable for PhD students, postdoctoral scientists and other clinical researchers working with CPFT, or health professionals interested in starting a research project.

 Check the example timetable for this online workshop.

 Clinical research skills handbook and slides

 A handy guide has been produced with all the key points from presentations at the Clinical Research at CPFT Workshop.
 Download a reference copy with details of all the key contacts you need to get started.
-Slides from the last workshop held in May 2021 are available to download in this PDF file or click the image below.
+Slides from the last workshop held in November 2022 are available to download in this PDF file or click the image below.